lballarin/googleCloudEndpoint/README.md

 >./script

 ## Results
-All endpoints are generated in fodler generatedEndpoints in a root of your project.
+All endpoints are generated in folder generatedEndpoints in the root of your project.
 There are .zip and unzip file.
 Script execute `>mvn install` for each endpoint and generate a `jar`.
-Use this `jar`in your android project.
+Use this `jar` in your android project.
 You can see Endpoints section in https://console.cloud.google.com/endpoints?project=[YOUR-PROJECT-ID] The project is also deployed on your server.